Logo Voyage

 Drinks are available at the restaurants at the Park Headquarters and at the 'Hornbill bar' in Forest Floor Lodge (so called because it is one of the best places to observe Oriental-pied and greater hornbills as they cross the Ben Cu rapids, in the morning and just before sunset).

-Beer and water can be bought when staying out at Crocodile Lake at a slight premium.
+Beer, water, soda and sports drinks can be bought when staying out at Crocodile Lake at a slight premium.
 Expect the beer to be warm, so you might want to consider carrying your own in.
 Filtered water from the lake is free.

 Sleep